Obama Unemployment Reality: Number Of Americans Not Working At Record High

 The Obama unemployment rate, by most accounts, paints the picture of a president who was successful at improving the job market, but this picture leaves out a few key factors that, if included in the final Obama unemployment calculation, would bump the 4.7 percent way up.

-CNS News reports that, despite the current Obama unemployment percentage, in reality it’s much higher because of what is left out of the calculations that yield the final number.
+CNS News reports that despite the current Obama unemployment percentage, in reality, it’s much higher because of what is left out of the calculations that yield the final number.

-The Obama unemployment rate that has been reported to Americans during the last several years does not factor in the number of people who have left the work force and no longer seeking employment, and that number, according to CNS News, has recently hit a record high.
+The Obama unemployment rate that has been reported to Americans during the last several years does not factor in the number of people who have left the workforce and no longer seeking employment, and that number, according to CNS News, recently hit a record high.

 “Barack Obama’s presidency began with a record number of Americans not in the labor force, and it’s ending the same way.”